polarhi/PolarFog/README.md

 **PolarFog** is a physics-informed computational imaging framework for controllable foggy polarization image generation from a single clear intensity image.

 Polarization imaging provides useful information for vision and restoration tasks in foggy environments.
-However, acquiring strictly pixel-aligned clear and foggy polarization image pairs in real-world scenes is extremely difficult.
+However, acquiring strictly pixel-aligned clear and foggy polarization image pairs in real-world scenes is difficult.
 PolarFog aims to alleviate this data bottleneck by generating foggy polarization-related images under controllable fog densities.

 Given a clear intensity image, PolarFog can generate: